wpbones/WPKirk/README.md

     $ php bones namespace MyPluginName

 The last command is very important.
 You can change the namespace in anytime.
 However, I suggest you to make this only the first time, when the plugin is inactive.
-After changed the namespace, you can start to develop you plugin.
+After changing of the namespace, you can start to develop you plugin.
 Your namespace will be `MyPluginName`.